Biz-codes/DSA-Big-O/README.md

         }
     }
 }

+O(n^2) Polynomial time.
+We loop over the array once for each element in the array.
+This one is a bit odd because it doesn't loop over the whole array every time.
+The second loop only performs arr.length / 2 operations.

 7. Compute the sequence
 What does the following algorithm do?
 What is its runtime complexity?
 Explain your answer